bhisaac/5eFP/5eFP-SRD.md

 ### Contests

-Sometimes one character’s or monster’s efforts are directly opposed to another’s.
+Sometimes one character’s or creature’s efforts are directly opposed to another’s.
 This can occur when both of them are trying to do the same thing and only one can succeed, such as attempting to snatch up a magic ring that has fallen on the floor.
-This situation also applies when one of them is trying to prevent the other one from accomplishing a goal—for example, when a monster tries to force open a door that an adventurer is holding closed.
+This situation also applies when one of them is trying to prevent the other one from accomplishing a goal—for example, when a creature tries to force open a door that another creature is holding closed.
 In situations like these, the outcome is determined by a special form of ability check, called a contest.

 Both participants in a contest make ability checks appropriate to their efforts.
 They apply all appropriate bonuses and penalties, but instead of comparing the total to a DC, they compare the totals of their two checks.
 The participant with the higher check total wins the contest.
-That character or monster either succeeds at the action or prevents the other one from succeeding.
+That character or creature either succeeds at the action or prevents the other one from succeeding.

 If the contest results in a tie, the situation remains the same as it was before the contest.
 Thus, one contestant might win the contest by default.
 If two characters tie in a contest to snatch a ring off the floor, neither character grabs it.
-In a contest between a monster trying to open a door and an adventurer trying to keep the door closed, a tie means that the door remains shut.
+In a contest between a creature trying to open a door and another creature trying to keep the door closed, a tie means that the door remains shut.

 ### Passive Checks

 A passive check is a special kind of ability check that doesn’t involve any die rolls.
-Such a check can represent the average result for a task done repeatedly, such as searching for secret doors over and over again, or can be used when the GM wants to secretly determine whether the characters succeed at something without rolling dice, such as noticing a hidden monster.
+Such a check can represent the average result for a task done repeatedly, such as searching for secret doors over and over again, or can be used when the GM wants to secretly determine whether the characters succeed at something without rolling dice, such as noticing a hidden creature.

-Here’s how to determine a character’s total for a passive check:
+Here’s how to determine a character’s or creature's total for a passive check:

 10 + all modifiers that normally apply to the check